Loss of Earnings Reduced

-My partial LOE is not based on my actual job, what can I do?
+Your partial LOE is not based on the earnings from your actual job, what can you do?

 If you returned to work and experienced any of the circumstances outlined below, the WSIB has a legal obligation to pay you partial loss of earnings based on your actual earnings from employment.
 In other words, if you were earning $19 per hour before your injury and you now earn $9 per hour, the WSIB has to pay you the difference which is $10 per hour.